-Hard drive or partition cloning can be used for data backup and to replicate an existing system elsewhere.
+Hard drive or partition cloning can be used for data backup and replicating an existing system elsewhere.
 It could also be used as a non-destructive method to perform hard drive forensics whereby a disk or partition is cloned, and the forensic operations are performed on the cloned image.

 A few tools are available in Linux for hard drive and partition cloning, such as Partimage, Partclone, Clonezilla, and dd. dd is the simplest and is installed by default in most Linux distributions. dd is specifically developed to copy a disk or partition on a block-level directly to another disk, partition, or file.